International cultural explorers

 使用済み自動車由来の廃プラスチックの素材選別装置開発

-The purpose of establishing this graduate school is to conduct interdisciplinary and comprehensive education and research on international regional culture, cultural exchange, and language and culture, and to foster outstanding human resources who can play an active role in Japan and abroad and contribute to international society in response to the advancement of internationalization.
+The purpose of establishing this graduate school is to conduct interdisciplinary and comprehensive education and research on international regional culture, cultural exchange, and language and culture, in order to cultivate outstanding individuals who can contribute to international society and play active roles both in Japan and abroad in response to the advancement of internationalization.

 Graduate Program in Global Governance & Sustainable Development(G2SD)